wilsonmar/wilsonmar.github.io/_posts/2011-09-01-job-search.md

 * <a target="_blank" href="https://www.Flexjobs.com/">Flexjobs.com</a> (a subscription site)

-* Concentrix for QA, UX
+* Concentrix for QA, UX, and other jobs. https://careers.concentrix.com/careers/search-and-apply

 ## Jobs, Companies to target?